 Worth opening all of these in tabs.
 The patterns repeat: short blockquote summary, scannable section headers, optional section at the bottom.

-Which AI clients actually use it (May 2026)
+Which AI clients actually read it (July 2026)

-• Google AI Overviews: Google has not committed publicly to reading llms.txt.
-They use their existing crawl plus Knowledge Graph instead.
+• Google AI Overviews: Google has said outright they don’t use llms.txt.
+Existing crawl plus Knowledge Graph instead.

 How to write one for your own site